Onyx-Protocol/Onyx/Readme.md

 	$ migratedb -t <target>

-From #devlog, build and deploy the API server:
+From #devlog, build and deploy the Core server:

 	/build [-t <git-branch>] api
 	/deploy [-t <build-tag>] api <target>

-From your local machine, create an API user:
+From your local machine, create a Core user:

-	$ DB_URL=`appenv -t <target> DB_URL` api-add-user <email> <password>
+	$ DB_URL=`appenv -t <target> DB_URL` corectl adduser <email> <password>

-From your local machine, create an API project and make the new user an admin:
+From your local machine, create a Core project and make the new user an admin:

 	$ psql `appenv -t <target> DB_URL`
 	core=# -- create a project